malklaura/Ethnic-Conflict-in-Football-and-Election-Results/src/documentation/introduction.rst

 Waf template
 ------------

 This project works with the waf environment provided by :cite:`GaudeckerEconProjectTemplates`.
 To get accustomed with the workflow in the template I refer you to the documentation of the `waf template <https://github.com/hmgaudecker/econ-project-templates/>`_.
 All you should need to worry about is to call the correct task generators in the wscript files.
 Always specify the actions in the wscript that lives in the same directory as your main source file.
-Make sure you understand how the paths work in Waf and how to use the auto-generated files in the language you are using particular language (see the section :ref:`project_paths` below).
+Make sure you understand how the paths work in Waf and how to use the auto-generated files in the language you are using particular language.

 .. _installation:

 Installation
 ============